V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kiyanu : place set up to dry the peanuts

-– (ki)yebele : attribute of greatness
+– (ki)yebele : attribute of greatness, attribute of size

 – kiyeki-yeki : cry of joy through which we proclaim and praise the names of our clans of origin